Case Studies (online)

 - Once students are in small groups, have them work to study the case from the protagonist’s point of view.

-- Direct students to sort out factual data, apply analytical tools, articulate issues, and reflect on their relevant experience.
+- Direct students to sort out factual data, apply analytical tools, articulate issues, and reflect on relevant experience.
 Have them recommend actions that resolve the problem in the case.

 - After the allotted time, end the breakout room/group session and have students return to the main room.
 Send a chat to students to alert them to return to the main room.